Muslim and Jewish leaders stand together in solidarity at Auschwitz | DW | 24.01.2020

 Official delegation visits to the Auschwitz memorial site often follow the same routine: Guides provide barely audible commentary through headphones as visitors pass through harrowing sites, like the "Wall of Death," where German soldiers shot thousands of Polish prisoners.
 Photo-ops are normally scattered throughout the tour, before groups move on to Birkenau to learn of more horrors.

-Today's tour took a much different path.
+Today's tour took a very different path.
 Daniel Pincus, a 41-year-old New Yorker, led the group through rooms filled with piles of victims' hair, shoes, combs and luggage, all the while explaining his family's history.
-The Nazis murdered his Berliner grandparents and other relatives, tragedies that continue to haunt his family to this day.
+The Nazis murdered his Berlin grandparents and other relatives, tragedies that continue to haunt his family to this day.

 Al Issa laid his hand on the back of Pincus' neck before leaving the building, holding him tightly and thanking him for his participation in the tour.
 Nearly two dozen other Muslim representatives, from Indonesia and the US, the Balkans, Scandinavia and the Arab world, followed suit.